 Additional Museum and Gallery Information:

-Northwest Coast Salish tribes history and culture are celebrated in the new permanent exhibit at Whatcom Museum in Bellingham with People of the Sea and Cedar.
+Northwest Coast Salish tribes history and culture are celebrated in the new permanent exhibit at the Whatcom Museum Lightcatcher building in Downtown Bellingham with People of the Sea and Cedar.

 On the south side of Bellingham Bay, the historic Fairhaven District is home to numerous art galleries featuring pottery, woodworking, glass, and painting, as well as, a unique Pharmacy Museum.